UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-We will retain :code:`shelfLocator` data when present for non-UTK records, and transcribe this to a skos:note.
+We will retain :code:`shelfLocator` data when present for non-UTK records, and transcribe this to a `skos:note`.

 `Example record from volvoices:2136 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:2136/datastream/MODS/view>`_